 Unallocated research and development expenses were \$5.7 million for the year ended December 31, 2017, compared to \$2.6 million for the year ended December 31, 2016.
 The increase of \$3.1 million in unallocated research and development expenses was due to an increase of \$2.7 million in personnel-related costs, including share-based compensation, and an increase of \$0.4 million in other costs.
 The increase in personnel-related costs was primarily due to the hiring of additional personnel in our research and development functions, particularly those responsible for coordinating with CMOs on development and manufacturing of drug supply for our product candidates and coordinating with CROs on the conduct and oversight of our Phase 1a/1b clinical trial and LOTUS-PN observational study for our KPL-716 program and our open-label Phase 2 proof-of-concept clinical trial for our rilonacept program.
-Personnel-related costs was primarily due to a \$0.2 million and \$0.1 million, and \$0.1 million, respectively.
+Personnel-related costs for the years ended December 31, 2017 and 2016 included share-based compensation of \$0.3 million and \$0.1 million, respectively.
 The increase in other costs was primarily due to a \$0.2 million increase in travel expense and a \$0.1 million increase in certain allocated facilities-related costs and information technology expenses.